Business-Driven Technical Debt Prioritization: An Industrial Case Study: Applying the approach

 \section{Applying the approach}

-To apply the approach for business-driven technical debt management that we outline in this and our previous work~\cite{icsme2018,icsme2019} to other companies, we suggest to start with one team and ensure the participation of at least one technical stakeholder and one business stakeholder.
+To apply the approach for business-driven technical debt management, we suggest to start with one team and ensure the participation of at least one technical stakeholder and one business stakeholder.
 An initial training with the team to reach common ground on what is technical debt builds the foundation for technical debt management and can be followed by a workshop with a technical leader and a business stakeholder to identify the initial set of IT Assets that will be the scope of the technical debt management.
 For each IT Asset, the initial set of value sources need to be identified and classified according to their business value (core/other) and usage frequency (high/low).
 To identify the initial set of technical debt items to be managed and to define the first prioritization rule, a workshop with the technical team is suitable.
 An iterative and incremental process should then be followed:

 \begin{enumerate} \item for each technical debt item, identify and register the affected configuration item.
 We suggest beginning with a two-level granularity, e.g., system/service and module; \item relate the configuration item with one of the IT Assets; \item relate the technical debt with one of the selected IT asset's value sources; \item review the configuration items, IT Assets and value sources; \end{enumerate}